alexmckinnon/lighthouselabs/README.md

 ### Day 6

 Write a function named lightRow() that takes in the number of the row and returns the contents.

+### Day 7

+Write a function called lightColumn() that takes in the letter of the column from the grid, and returns an array that is the contents of that grid column.